gw-engineering-glacier/glasswall-python-wrapper/README.md

 ```
 pip install --upgrade --no-index --find-links=. glasswall
 ```
-**Note:** The lxml whl includes the required lxml dependencies and has been tested on CentOS 7 and RHEL8 environments.
+**Note:** The lxml wheel includes the required lxml dependencies and has been tested on CentOS 7 and RHEL8 environments.

 <!-- omit in toc -->
 ## Prerequisites